Would pay demands cost an extra £28bn?

 - Published

-Faced with a wave of strikes this winter, Prime Minister Rishi Sunak was asked what more he could to head off them off.
+Faced with a wave of strikes this winter, Prime Minister Rishi Sunak was asked what more he could do to head them off.

 Health Secretary Steve Barclay has also used this figure, telling BBC Breakfast on 7 December: "If everyone in the public sector had a pay rise in line with inflation, it would cost an extra £28bn, an extra £1,000 per household."